Complete Guide to American Airlines Upgrades

 Upgrade Dashboard

-See C and A class availability across AA's entire network.
-Filter by route, date range, and cabin class to find flights where your upgrade will confirm.
+See upgrade availability across AA's entire network.
+Filter by route, date range, and cabin to find flights where your upgrade will confirm.

 Learn more →Real-Time Alerts